-8. CONTINGENCY AND EMERGENCY PLANS
+8. EMERGENCY PREPAREDNESS AND RESPONSE PLANS

-In this section of the agreement, the interfacing Operators shall provide agreed and clearly outlined plans relating to management of contingencies and emergencies at interfaces.
+In this section of the agreement, the interfacing Operators shall provide agreed and clearly outlined plans relating to management of emergencies at interfaces.

 9. THE PROCEDURES FOR MONITORING COMPLIANCE WITH INTERFACE AGREEMENT

 In this section of the agreement, the interfacing Operators shall provide clearly outlined procedures for monitoring compliance with this Interface Agreement.